-Take each of the brioche rolls, slit open and put the meat into it.
-Stuff each on into the dish.
+Take each of the brioche rolls, slit them open and put the meat into them.
+Stuff each one into the dish.

-In a bowl mix the creamy milks, syrup. eggs, salt, cinnamon and nutmeg.
+In a bowl, mix the creamy milk, syrup, eggs, salt, cinnamon, and nutmeg.
 Pour into the baking dish over the prepared brioche.

 Press it down with a fork to submerge the bread into the liquid.